spectrochempy/spectrochempy/docs/credits/citing.rst

 .. _citing:

-Citing  |scpy|
+Citing  `SpectroChemPy`
 ==========================================

-When using |scpy| for your own work, you are kindly requested to cite it this way::
+When using `SpectroChemPy` for your own work, you are kindly requested to cite it this way::

   Travert Arnaud, Fernandez Christian ({{ year }}).
 SpectroChemPy, a framework for processing,